huntdatacenter/docs/docs/do-science/tools/technical/mobaxterm.md

 ![mobaxterm_mobagent_keys](./images/mobaxterm_mobagent_add_key.png)

 If MobaXterm included the new key automatically, you can continue to the next step.
 If your `SSH agents` list is empty, click on the plus sign (arrow marked "2.") and add your new `id_rsa` file (key) to the list.
-You will find the file on your local machine under this path: `C:\Users\<yourlocalusername>\.ssh\id_rsa`.
+You will find the file on your local computer under this path: `C:\Users\<yourlocalusername>\.ssh\id_rsa`.

 :::